Skip to content

 • Poorer fallback behavior if JavaScript fails to load

-Islands architecture inverts this: ship HTML-first, then opt specific regions into JavaScript only when they need it.
-By reducing JavaScript sent to the client and limiting hydration work to interactive regions only, islands improve load and interaction performance.
+Islands architecture inverts this: ship HTML-first, then opt specific regions into JavaScript when they need it.
+You send less JavaScript to the client and limit hydration to interactive regions, which improves load and interaction performance.

 Quick mental model:

-Think of islands as controlling when and where JavaScript runs, not how teams or codebases are organized.
-Islands optimize rendering and hydration within a single application, not team boundaries or independent deployment.
+Islands control when and where JavaScript runs.
+They optimize rendering and hydration within a single application.
+They do not control team boundaries or independent deployment.

-On hydration: Only interactive islands are hydrated—the rest of the page remains static HTML.
-This means the browser only runs JavaScript setup (event listeners, state initialization, etc.) for regions that need interactivity, leaving static regions untouched.
+On hydration: mountly hydrates the interactive islands.
+The rest of the page stays static HTML.
+The browser runs JavaScript setup (event listeners, state initialization, and so on) for regions that need interactivity and leaves static regions untouched.

-mountly is not a full SSR framework.
-It is a component mounting library that activates server-rendered regions using the mountIslandFeature() API.
+mountly is a component mounting library rather than a full SSR framework.
+It activates server-rendered regions using the mountIslandFeature() API.
 Your server or framework renders the initial HTML and writes a data-mountly-island payload. mountly reads that payload and uses triggers to decide when to load and mount the client module.

 You can use mountly in two ways for islands: